laurenpenn/Website/content/plugins/podpress/readme.txt

 == Changelog ==

 Please, read the [Upgrade instructions](http://wordpress.org/extend/plugins/podpress/other_notes/).

+= v8.8.10.17 / v8.8.10.16 / v8.8.10.15 / v8.8.10.14 =
+* bug fix: now, the ATOM feeds will include the podPress version number according to your settings on the general settings page of podPress (like it has worked in the RSS feeds)
+* new: It is now possible to alter the default size for the video and enhanced audio player (preview).
+You may change it on the Player Settings page.
+* change of the last character of the Podtrac URL
+* bug fix for a problem with the appearance of attached episodes in the podPress post editor box
+* bug fixes for problems with the Premium Feed authentication method Digest
+* minor fixes for the JS at the editor page (m4a preview player size)
+* new iTunes:image size is 1400x1400 pixels / bug fix: for a warning which occured with PHP 5.4 (Thank you [enderandrew](http://wordpress.org/support/profile/enderandrew) for [reporting the problem](http://wordpress.org/support/topic/plugin-podpress-php-54-warning).)
+* new: option which makes the 1PixelOut player to stay always open
+* new: option which lets the 1PixelOut player show the remaining track time rather than the elapsed time
+* If a request of a blog page is a request via HTTPS then podPress will load icons and default images with the related URL scheme (https:// instead of http://).
+* podPress uses an improved method to determine the location of the wp-config.php during some AJAX actions (e.g. related to file size and duration detection)
+* The detection of the duration and the ID3 tags of a media file will work more reliable for all media files which are stored in a sub folder of the blog
+* bug fix: podPress did not display the player and other elements in password protected posts (Thank you [Stariel](http://wordpress.org/support/profile/stariel) for [reporting the problem](http://wordpress.org/support/topic/plugin-podpress-podpress-no-longer-working).)
+* version for debbuging a premium feed problem (podpress_premium_functions.php does also contain podPress_var_dump() calls now)
+* minor bug fixes in the podpress_feed_functions.php file and further modifications in the podpress_premium_functions.php file
+* Bitlove scripts for podPress - the folder /optional_files contains now a mini plugin which loads certain Javascript files of Bitlove.org
+* podPress uses cURL by default (if it is available) to retrieve file size, duration and ID3 informations
+* the folder /optional_files contains now a further mini plugin which makes it possible to use podPress and the plugin WP e-Commerce at the same time
+* new: option which makes it possible to include the code of the podPress post elements into the content:encoded sections
+* compatibility issues with WP 3.5 fixed (Thank you [Rafael](http://wordpress.org/support/profile/rfischmann) for [reporting this problem](http://wordpress.org/support/topic/podpress-incompatible-with-wordpress-35) and thank you [Bridger](http://wordpress.org/support/profile/bridger) for [reporting this problem](http://wordpress.org/support/topic/plugin-podpress-category-casting-not-working-and-custom-categories).)
+* podPress Tag Casting - is (like podPress Category Casting) the possibility to customize syndication feeds which contain only posts with a certain tag.
+Usage: Posts > Tags > Edit Tag > section podPress Tag Casting
+* minor rearrangements and other modifications of the feed settings pages / .css files are now in a separate folder
+* new: option for podPress Feeds to limit the max. amount of posts per feed
+* new: option for podPress Feeds: now it is possible to make to inlcude posts of custom post types into such a feed or to make a podPress Feed basically a custom post type feed which contains only posts of one or multiple custom post types.
+* bug fix - update for the 1PixelOut player which solved a XSS vulnerability
+* 8.8.10.16 bug fix: for a problem in a part of the upgrade procedures (Thank you all for [reporting the problem](http://wordpress.org/support/topic/upgrade-not-complete).)
+* 8.8.10.17 bug fix: for a problem with the podPress has added the custom feeds and regenerated the rewrite_rules (Thank you MCM and funcshn@funcshn.com for reporting the problem [1](http://wordpress.org/support/topic/custom-post-types-pages-no-longer-working), [2](http://wordpress.org/support/topic/custom-posts-broke).)

 = v8.8.10.13 =
 * bug fix: for a problem which has prevented WP 3.3.x from saving the sidebar widget settings.
 Rearranging widgets or modifying the widget settings should be possible again.
 (Thank you for [reporting the problem](http://wordpress.org/support/topic/plugin-podpress-broken-widgets-sitewide).